Dynamics of clusters of galaxies with extended $f(\chi)$ gravity: Fit with observations of clusters of galaxies

-The total dynamical masses obtained with the use of equation~\eqref{Newt-mass} from the derived gas density and temperature profiles for 12 Chandra X-ray clusters of galaxies, were kindly provided by A.~Vikhlinin.
+The total dynamical masses, obtained with equation~\eqref{Newt-mass} from the derived gas densities~\eqref{rho_gas} and temperature profiles~\eqref{temp-profile} for the 12 galaxy clusters, were kindly provided by Alexey Vikhlinin, along with the $1\sigma$ confidence levels from their Markov Chain Monte Carlo simulations.
+We used such data to fit our model as described in the next subsection.